ftovaro/dummy_digital_ocean/README.md

 12. You should have a working Rails app deployed in DigitalOcean's App Platform.
 ![Step 11](doc/images/img11.png)

-# How to setup your domain
+# How to set up your domain
 I'm using GoDaddy for this test.

 1. Go to `Settings` and `Domains`.